hyperspy/hyperspy/doc/user_guide/eds.rst

 Hyperspy now includes three methods for EDS quantification; Cliff-Lorimer, the zeta-factor method and ionization cross sections.

 Quantification must be applied to the background subtracted intensities, which can be found using :py:meth:`~._signals.eds.EDSSpectrum.get_lines_intensity`.
 The quantification of these intensities can then be determined using the :py:meth:`~._signals.eds_tem.EDSTEMSpectrum.quantification` method.
 These instensities are a stack (of images images or otherwise) for each element which can be extracted using :py:meth:`~._signals.eds.EDSSpectrum.get_lines_intensity`.
 The quantification method, needs be specified as either 'CL', 'zeta', or 'cross_section'.
 If no method is specified the function will raise an exception.
-A list of factors or cross sections should be supplied in the same order of the listed intensities (please note Hyperspy intensities made using :py:meth:`~._signals.eds.EDSSpectrum.get_lines_intensity` will be in alphabetical order).
-The required k-factors can be usually found in the EDS manufacturer software.
-Where as, zeta-factors and cross sections will need to be determined experimentally using standards.
+A list of factors or cross sections should be supplied in the same order of the listed intensities (please note Hyperspy intensities made using :py:meth:~._signals.eds.EDSSpectrum.get_lines_intensity will be in alphabetical order).
+A set of k-factors can be usually found in the EDS manufacturer software although determination from standard samples for the particular instrument used is usually preferable.
+On the other hand, zeta-factors and cross sections must be determined experimentally using standards.
-For further information about k-factor quantification and determining k-factors from standard samples please look at [Williams2009]_ .
 The zeta-factor method is described further in [Watanabe1996]_ and [Watanabe2006]_ .
 Further details on the cross section method can be found in [MacArthur2016]_ .